Akhil70722/classification_sentiment_digital_news/SETUP.md

 **Solution:** This is normal on first run.
 Models are cached, so subsequent runs are faster.

+### Issue: "JSON parsing error: NaN values"

+**Solution:** This has been fixed.
+The system now automatically sanitizes all NaN/INF values before sending JSON responses.
+If you still see this error, restart the server to load the latest code.

+### Issue: "Data folder keeps growing"

+**Solution:** This is normal.
+The system automatically archives old data to `data1/archive_TIMESTAMP/` before each run.
+Old data is preserved but not used for new analysis.

 ---

 ## 📁 Important Files to Check